Underarm bowling: In modern cricket

 Underarm bowling became virtually extinct after the First World War.
-Trevor Molony, who represented Surrey in three matches in 1921, is considered as the last specialist lob-bowler to play first-class cricket.
-However, Gerald Brodribb in his book on this subject lists about twenty-five instances since that time when underarm lob bowling was employed as an occasional tactic in first-class matches.
-The list of bowlers who have tried this includes Hedley Verity, Jack Iverson, Mike Brearley, George Brown, Wilf Wooller, Maharaja of Patiala and Fred Root.
+Trevor Molony, who represented Surrey in three matches in 1921, was probably the last specialist lob-bowler.
+However, Gerald Brodribb in his book on this subject lists about twenty-five instances since that time when underarm lob bowling was employed as an occasional tactic.
+The list of bowlers who have tried this includes George Brown (who played first-class cricket between 1908 and 1932), Fred Root (first-class career from 1910 to 1932), Bhupinder Singh, the Maharaja of Patiala (played between 1911 and 1937), Hedley Verity (played 1930–39), Wilf Wooller (1930–1962), Jack Iverson (1948–51) and most recently Mike Brearley (who played first-class cricket between 1961 and 1981).

-Bowlers have employed underarm bowling for a variety of reasons.
+Bowlers have employed underarm bowling for several reasons.
 When the Trinidadian cricketer Syed Mubarak Ali was no-balled 30 times for throwing in a match against Barbados in 1942, he resorted to simply rolling the ball along the ground to avoid more no-balls.
 In similar circumstances, South African bowler Geoff Griffin did the same in an exhibition match that followed the Test against England at Lord's in 1960, where he had already been no-balled.
-As rain threatened to end the match between Victoria and MCC in 1928–29, the MCC bowler Fred Barratt rolled the ball along the ground to allow Bill Woodfull to score a four to complete his hundred and Victoria to win.
+As rain threatened to end the match between Victoria and Marylebone Cricket Club (MCC) in 1928–29, the MCC bowler Fred Barratt rolled the ball along the ground to allow Bill Woodfull to score a four to complete his hundred and Victoria to win.

 But some of the modern instances of underarm deliveries occurred when bowlers did it in frustration to register some form of protest; when Lancashire batted on for too long against Oxford University at Oxford in 1990, Phil Gerrans, an Australian playing for Oxford, bowled a ball underarm.
 Since he had not informed the umpire of the change of action, he was no-balled.
-This appears to be the most recent recorded instance of underarm bowling in first-class cricket.
+This appears to be the most recent recorded instance of underarm bowling.